Budget Caribbean Islands

 1) Dominican Republic (DR)

-Big white beaches, a mass of things to do, low-cost all-inclusive hotels, cheap flights direct from USA, UK and Europe make this destination a tourist winner in the cheapest Caribbean Islands category.
+Big white beaches, a mass of things to do, low-cost all-inclusive hotels, cheap flights direct from USA, UK and Europe make this destination a tourist winner in the budget Caribbean Islands category.

 In addition DR has the usual brilliant Caribbean weather, is big enough to offer an interesting colonial history, buildings, rainforest and waterfalls, so it attracts more than just beach lovers.
 Visitors who wish to take some time off the beach to go wandering, hiking, climbing or getting wired at Cabarete water sports centre will be well content.